OceanManta/foreca/README.md

 <img width="498" alt="Screenshot 2022-02-16 at 5 29 55 PM" src="https://user-images.githubusercontent.com/50319585/154334093-06460154-cb66-46c7-bc21-0f8149b7d362.png">

 The API in use stops sending data after sometime because it is free.
+The App works on both Mobile IOS and Web.
+Responsiveness can also be tested as to fitness

 ## Getting Started